 Instructor: Rosenthal

 Systemic Educational Reform I: Read Less [-]

 EDUC 277B Systemic Educational Reform II 3 Units

-Terms offered: Summer 2014 10 Week Session, Summer 2013 10 Week Session.
-Summer 2013 8 Week Session
+Terms offered: Summer 2014 10 Week Session, Summer 2013 10 Week Session, Summer 2013 8 Week Session

-This is the second of three courses connected to the thematic area Systemic Educational Reform: theory, policy, and practice, and is intended for second-year students in the UC Berkeley/CSU Joint Doctoral Program on Leadership for Educational Equity (JDP).
-The purpose of this course is to examine the theoretical assumptions and empirical evidence related to the capacity of school districts to promote educational effectiveness across geographically distributed educational settings, including schools, after-school educational interventions, professional development programs, and the like.
+This course continues the inquiry begun in Systemic Reform I: how can educational leaders effect change within and across intersecting system?
+After this course, you will understand the history behind systems thinking and various of its applications.
+You will be challenged both to apply systems tools (fishbone diagrams, icebergs, system archetypes, ladders of inference, etc.) and to interrogate these with an eye toward criticality and undoing often-hidden oppressive practices.
 Systemic Educational Reform II: Read More [+]

 Rules & Requirements

-Prerequisites: Second-year students and good standing in the joint doctoral program
+Prerequisites: Admission to LEAD EdD program

+Repeat rules: Course may be repeated for credit with instructor consent.

 Hours & Format

-Summer: 8 weeks - 6 hours of seminar per week
+Summer: 6 weeks - 8 hours of seminar per week

 Additional Details

 Subject/Course Level: Education/Graduate

 Grading: Letter grade.

-Instructors: Gifford, Hollingsworth Systemic Educational Reform II: Read Less [-] EDUC 278A Excellence and Equity in Education I: Inequality and Equity 3 Units Terms offered: Summer 2011 8 Week Session, Summer 2009 10 Week Session, Summer 2006 10 Week Session The issues of inequality, of various kinds, and of equity, again with many different conceptions, have been central to debates over American schooling, particularly in urban areas.
+Instructor: Rosenthal Systemic Educational Reform II: Read Less [-] EDUC 278A Excellence and Equity in Education I: Inequality and Equity 3 Units Terms offered: Summer 2011 8 Week Session, Summer 2009 10 Week Session, Summer 2006 10 Week Session The issues of inequality, of various kinds, and of equity, again with many different conceptions, have been central to debates over American schooling, particularly in urban areas.
 This course provides a conceptual framework to begin understanding the different dimensions of inequality and equity.
 As part of the thematic study of issues of equity within the LEAD EdD program, it will be followed by additional courses that examine certain topics in greater depth.
 Excellence and Equity in Education I: Inequality and Equity: Read More [+] Rules & Requirements Prerequisites: Good standing in LEEP or consent of instructor Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Summer: 6 weeks - 8 hours of lecture per week Additional Details Subject/Course Level: Education/Graduate Grading: Letter grade.

-Instructors: Mahiri, Sablo Sutton Excellence and Equity in Education I: Inequality and Equity: Read Less [-] EDUC 278B Excellence and Equity 2: The Dynamics of Improving Schools and Districts 3 Units Terms offered: Fall 2014, Spring 2014, Spring 2013 The design of this course starts from the assumption that the question of "what works" in schools is not easily answered.
+Instructors: Mahiri, Sablo Sutton

+Excellence and Equity in Education I: Inequality and Equity: Read Less [-]

+EDUC 278B Excellence and Equity 2: The Dynamics of Improving Schools and Districts 3 Units

+Terms offered: Fall 2014, Spring 2014, Spring 2013

+The design of this course starts from the assumption that the question of "what works" in schools is not easily answered.
 Much of it depends on what sorts of outcomes educators value and hinges on specific conditions schools and districts face.
 The course aims at developing and refining judgment by looking in-depth at improvement strategies, interventions, or levers for change employed by urban school districts.
 Given that the theme of the course is school improvement and, given LEEP students' administrative and leadership expertise, the course is envisioned as an opportunity for deep reflection and exchange among knowledgeable actors.

-Excellence and Equity 2: The Dynamics of Improving Schools and Districts: Read More [+] Rules & Requirements Prerequisites: Good standing in LEEP Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Education/Graduate Grading: Letter grade.
+Excellence and Equity 2: The Dynamics of Improving Schools and Districts: Read More [+]

+Rules & Requirements

+Prerequisites: Good standing in LEEP

+Hours & Format

+Fall and/or spring: 15 weeks - 3 hours of lecture per week

+Additional Details

+Subject/Course Level: Education/Graduate

+Grading: Letter grade.